The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Insert a little to medium fruit or a cup of berries.
 Instead of fruit juices, the fiber can help fill you up.
 To create that fullness until lunch, the plan suggests adding an egg, yogurt, or a handful of nuts to the meal.

-If you’re not in a hurry in the morning, breakfast may be a much bigger affair.
+Breakfast may be a much bigger affair if you’re not hurrying in the morning.
 Breakfast can include a wrap, veggie omelet or frittata, or a whole pancake with fresh berries and oats are all excellent options.

 The fiber in a cup of berries, such as blueberries, can help fill you up.